wp-plugins/dynamic-dates/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin that calculates dates and relative dates dynamically in your post or page.
+Calculate dates (‘next Sunday’) and relative dates (‘December 25th two years from now’) in your posts and pages.

 == Description ==

-A WordPress plugin calculates dates and relative dates dynamically in your posts and pages.
-Some examples:
+Calculates dates and relative dates dynamically in your posts and pages.
+For example:

 > Our church's next service is on Mar 21/15
 >